What does the Financial Assistance Program Cover?

 Due to the pandemic, the federal government has declared a Special Enrollment Period (SEP) that re-opens the Affordable Care Act (ACA) marketplace from February 15 – August 15, 2021.
 This means individuals who need to change or enroll for health insurance can do so until the deadline.

 If you or someone you know has been affected by the pandemic and lost your insurance, call our office to speak with our Certified Application Counselor.
 They are standing by to help you navigate to find the best insurance fit for your healthcare needs.

 The Health Care Marketplace helps uninsured people find health coverage.
 Plans cover essential health benefits, pre-existing conditions, and preventive care.
 Costs depend on your household income.
 You might qualify for lower costs based on your household size and income.
 You may also be eligible for Medicaid.
 If you don’t qualify for lower costs, you can still use the Marketplace to buy insurance.

 How do I enroll?

-Open enrollment for health coverage beginning in January 2021 will take place in the fall of 2020.
+Open enrollment for health coverage will take place in the fall of 2021.
+Stay tuned for exact dates when released.
 You can enroll outside of the open enrollment period if you have had a qualifying life event.